upnplib/upnplib/docs/README.md

 - Using [exceptions for error handling](https://www.acodersjourney.com/top-15-c-exception-handling-mistakes-avoid/).
 - The names of global variables should start with //.
+- A Unit that can produce a segmentation fault is considered to be buggy.
 - Check variables against visibility, lifetime, and thread safety.
 - [Declare local variables nearly where they are first used](https://isocpp.org/wiki/faq/coding-standards#declare-near-first-use), not always at the top of a function.
-- Always prefix namespace std::, never "using namespace std".
+- Always prefix namespace ::std::, never "using namespace std".
 - Avoid pointer casts and/or reference casts.
 - I prefer to use "snake case" variable_names_with_underscores.
 I find it better readable than "camel case" variablesWithUpperCaseLetters.
 - Clases start with upper case C: CMyClass;